microsoft/CNTK/Documentation/Documents/Configuration Files.md

     -   minibatchSize – the minibatch size to use when reading and processing the dataset

-    -   epochSize – {0} size of epoch, if not specified or set to zero entire dataset will be read once.
+    -   epochSize – {0} size of an epoch, if not specified or set to zero entire dataset will be read once.

     -   modelPath – path to the model file to evaluate, epoch files have the epoch number appended to the end of this path name

-    -   crossValidationInterval – array of 3 integers identifying the starting epoch, epoch increment and final epoch to evaluate.
+    -   crossValidationInterval – an array of 3 integers identifying the starting epoch, epoch increment and final epoch to evaluate.

     -   sleepTimeBetweenRuns – how many seconds to wait between runs